tupakkatapa/nixobolus/README.md

 # Nixobolus

-This project serves a couple of essential modules designed for [HomestakerOS](https://github.com/ponkila/HomestakerOS), a web UI that generates an integrated network of ephemeral Linux servers.
+This project serves a couple of essential modules that are designed for [HomestakerOS](https://github.com/ponkila/HomestakerOS), a web UI that generates an integrated network of ephemeral Linux servers.
 These modules are also present in [our Ethereum infrastructure](https://github.com/ponkila/homestaking-infra), ensuring up-to-date and optimized functionality.
-Nixobolus utilizes [ethereum.nix](https://github.com/nix-community/ethereum.nix) for a package management solution for Ethereum-related components.
+Nixobolus utilizes [ethereum.nix](https://github.com/nix-community/ethereum.nix) as a package management solution for Ethereum-related components.

 ## How does this work?